Second Home is a community response to the difficult problem of providing housing for unaccompanied, homeless youth while they attend high school.

 What am I expected to do for a student?

-You will give the student room and board for the school year (and possibly the summer depending on your agreement).
-You are not expected to become a foster parent, but should a mentoring relationship develop, that is absolutely fine.
+Depending on your agreement, you will give the student room and board for the school year (and possibly the summer).
+You are not expected to become a foster parent, but should a mentoring relationship develop, that is fine.

 How will I pay for food?